It's Time To Focus On The Long Run With Jefferies Financial Group Inc. (JEF) stock - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 3 analysts.
+3 analysts predict $1.29B in revenue for the current quarter.
 It ranges from a high estimate of $1.34B to a low estimate of $1.24B.
 As of the current estimate, Jefferies Financial Group Inc.’s year-ago sales were $1.81B, an estimated decrease of -28.70% from the year-ago figure.

 A total of 4 analysts have provided revenue estimates for JEF’s current fiscal year.
 The highest revenue estimate was $5.97B, while the lowest revenue estimate was $5.74B, resulting in an average revenue estimate of $5.87B.
 In the same quarter a year ago, actual revenue was $8.19B, down -28.30% from the average estimate.
 Based on 4 analysts’ estimates, the company’s revenue will be $5.52B in the next fiscal year.
 The high estimate is $5.79B and the low estimate is $5.1B.
 The average revenue growth estimate for next year is down -6.00% from the average revenue estimate for this year.